 Niche.com awards Baker College an overall grade-rating of ‘C-,’ with some of its lowest points falling under campus quality, party scene, location, and student life, all of which are unlikely to impact online learners.
 With some of its strongest points under the categories of professors and diversity, it’s no surprise that the majority of students reviewed their experience as very good.

 Salary After Attending: $71,500

-Colorado Technical University focuses on getting you the degree that you need without putting your life on hold.
-They offer a credit transfer that helps students obtain fast certification.
-CTU also provides a set of credit-earning preliminary tests that gauge what students already know, regardless of where or how they learned it.
-This service, called CTU fast track, can save students up to 30% of the time and money they could have spent on unnecessary classes.
+Colorado Technical University prioritizes putting you on to your desired degree track without putting your whole life on hold.
+The school’s credit transfer policy helps students obtain fast certifications, and their credit-earning preliminary tests gauge what students already know, regardless of where they learned it.
+This CTU fast track saves students up to 30% of the time and money that might have been spent on unnecessary classes.

-According to Niche.com, CTU earns an overall grade rating of ‘C+,’ with none of its graded categories earning lower than a ‘C.’ Of all CTU students, 96% study entirely online, and 77% are employed within two years of graduation.
-The majority of students rate their CTU experience as ‘excellent,’ with the rating of ‘very good’ coming in at a close second.
+According to Niche.com, CTU earns an overall grade rating of ‘C+.’
+Of all its students, 96% study entirely online, and 77% are employed within two years of graduation.
+The majority of students describe their CTU experience as excellent, with the rating of very good coming in at a close second.